awsdocs/aws-systems-manager-user-guide/doc_source/sysman-inventory-delete.md

    "DeletionId":"1111-2222-333-444-66666",
    "DeletionSummary":{
       "RemainingCount":3,
+      "TotalCount":3,
-      "TotalCount":3,             RemainingCount is the number of items that would be deleted if this was not a dry run.
-TotalCount is the number of items that were                                   deleted if this was not a dry run.
+                TotalCount and RemainingCount are the number of items that would be deleted if this was not a dry run.
 These numbers are the same because the system didn't delete anything.
       "SummaryItems":[
          {
             "Count":2,             The system found two items that use SchemaVersion 1.0.
 Neither item was deleted.